-I will draw near to you for judgment - After the prophet has described how it will be with the saints in the kingdom of Christ, he now reveals what will become of the wicked, who will be separated5 from the righteous.
+I WILL COME NEAR TO YOU FOR JUDGMENT - After the prophet has described how it will be with the saints in the kingdom of Christ, he now reveals what will become of the wicked, who will be separated from the righteous.
 Purity of doctrine will remain with the righteous.
 Those who are befouled with manifest wickedness will not be tolerated in that new kingdom.
 He says: "I will come through the Word for judgment.
 I will excommunicate, condemn, cut off."
 (Luther)